When I make a mistake, oftentimes shame is in the room.

 Powerful lessons at the dinner table ;).

-*Note: In my work with children, I have learned that the feelings habit animals are as important, or perhaps even more important than the resilience habit animals.
+*Note: In my work with children, I have learned that the feelings habit animals are as important as the resilience animals.
 This is because we need to develop nonjudgmental awareness of our feelings habits in order to practice resilience habits.

-Would you like to see short videos of me modeling the ideas from my blogs?
-If so, follow me on social media and Youtube.
+I interviewed Christopher Germer, co-author of the Mindful Self-Compassion program, for my podcast on how we can cope with parenting shame.
+You can read the article and access the podcast episode here or on your favorite podcast app.
+If you’d also like to see short videos of me modeling the ideas from my blogs, you can follow me on social media and Youtube.
 My Facebook and Instagram handle is @jamielynntatera.
 You can watch me use my props to share kid-friendly strategies for dealing with tricky emotions and building resilience habits.
 Plus, I feel super happy when I get to connect with you in more places.

 Sign up for the Path to Resilience Journaling Challenge